 What Is A Low Fat Diet?

-According to the World Health Organization, American Heart Association, and USDA guidelines, keeping your fat intake within the 20 to 35 percent range is recommended.
-For example, if you’re 180 pounds and consuming 2,500 calories daily, this equates to 500 to 875 calories from fat, or roughly 55 to 97 grams.
+The big organizations all line up on this, World Health Organization, American Heart Association, USDA, they all suggest sticking in that 20 to 35 percent window.
+Put it into real numbers: if you weigh 180 pounds and eat around 2,500 calories a day, that’s 500 to 875 calories from fat, or roughly 55 to 97 grams.

 Can You Gain Muscle With Low Fat, High Carb?